 You can serve this dish immediately, or refrigerate first to let flavors combine.

-Cheese: Feel free to stir in dairy-free goat cheese or vegan crumbled feta cheese before serving for extra flavor.
+Vegan cheese: Feel free to stir in dairy-free goat cheese or vegan crumbled feta cheese before serving for extra flavor.

 Simply store in an airtight container in the fridge.
 We find it keeps for about 3-4 days.